Dynamic Matrix Recovery: Real Data Examples

 The first example is the Netflix Prize Dataset \citep{netflix_dataset}, in which users ratings for movies received by Netflix were collected from October 1998 to December 2005 and can be downloaded at \href{https://www.kaggle.com/datasets/netflix-inc/netflix-prize-data}{https://www.kaggle.com/datasets/netflix-inc/netflix-prize-data}.
 The ratings are integer-valued from 1 to 5.
 We preprocess the dataset to remove those movies which are watched less than 25000 times.

 \oldchange{For user selection, we consider two different filters.
 Filter 1 is to choose users whose rating times are more than 700 because users who watch a larger number of movies tend to offer more reliable ratings and make better comparisons across different movies due to their broader exposure.} There remain $3036$ users and $1034$ movies with total 2337997 ratings.
-We split the observations into $T$ time intervals in chronological order, then randomly choose $4/5$ of them in each interval as training data and set the rest as test data.
-The observations within each time interval is collapsed as observed on a time point. \oldchange{At each time point $t$, there exists an underlying matrix $M_t\in \mathbb{R}^{m_1\times m_2}$ to be recovered, where the rows represent users and the columns represent movies.
+We utilize a highly efficient data merging approach that requires minimal computational resources.
+Specifically, we divide the observations into $T=100$ chronological time intervals.
+Within each interval, observations are aggregated as they occur at distinct time points.
+Then we randomly choose $4/5$ of them in each interval as training data and set the rest as test data. \oldchange{At each time point $t$, there exists an underlying matrix $M_t\in \mathbb{R}^{m_1\times m_2}$ to be recovered, where the rows represent users and the columns represent movies.
 The observed sparse matrix $Y_t\in \mathbb{R}^{m_1\times m_2}$ has elements at position $(j,k)$, representing the rating given by user $j$ to movie $k$ at time point $t$, or zero if no rating is available.
 Thus we can convert it to the trace regression model.} The average sample size at each time point is about $17803$ and thus the rate of observation samples in each time point is $\rho \approx 0.0057$.
 We use again the Epanechnikov kernel $K(x)$ and select the bandwidth $h$ in the same way as in the simulations. \oldchange{Filter 2 is to select users whose rating times are more than 30 because those users can represent the target groups of users who often using Netflix to watch movies.
 Then we conduct a random selection of 3000 individuals from the pool of eligible users for ease of computation.}

 We use 5-fold cross validation to choose tuning parameter $\lambda$ and evaluate the performance of $\widetilde{M}^\lambda_t$ by calculating